stecman/passnote/docs/architecture.md

 1. User requests the contents of an Object and provides the password for the Key associated with that Object
 2. The password is used to unlock the Key
-3. The Key is used to decrypt the Object's Blub
+3. The Key is used to decrypt the Object's session key
-4. The Object content is decrypted using the Blub and sent back to the user
+4. The Object content is decrypted using the session key and sent back to the user

 In the case the User is using their Account Key, a password would not be sent with the request for content.
 Instead, step 2 would have effectively occurred at the time the User logged in.